 The best way to store the sprouts is to put the whole sprouter in the refrigerator.
 Note that sprouts grow despite the cold.
 Therefore, they should be rinsed once every day, even if standing in the refrigerator.

 Always drain away excess water so the sprouts do not rot due to wet roots or leaves.
 The sprouts should only be moist.

 You can only harvest one sprout from each seed.

 This is because inside the seed there is a germ which becomes the germ itself.
 Since you eat the whole seed including root, there is nothing left to form a plant more of the seed.

-Fortunately, certified sprout seeds have been tested for high germination.
-Therefore, you are guaranteed that at least 98% of all seeds in the bag germinate when you grow them as directed.
+Fortunately, certified sprouting seeds have been tested for high germination rate.
+Therefore, you are guaranteed that at least 98% of all seeds in the bag will germinate when you grow them as directed.